reeddunkle/Codjo/References/Optimizing.md

 # Optimizing

 During the code review for [Problem1](https://github.com/reeddunkle/Codjo/tree/master/Problem1_Richie_Rich), a few times we mentioned the idea of optimizing.
-Optimizing is something you'll hear people talk about all the time, and I'd like to cover it as best I understand it (I don't have a CS background), and de-mystify it a little I hope.
+Optimizing is something you'll hear people talk about all the time, and I'd like to cover it as best I understand it (I don't have a CS background), and de-mystify it a little.

 **Note:** I'm going to be assuming Python3.
 For the Python2 equivalent, instead of using `range` you should use `xrange`.